RagnarB83/ash-documentation/docs/workflows.rst

 As an ASH-script is pure Python, this allows one to easily create advanced workflows in a single script.

-For example, a geometry optimization of a structure in on QM-program can easily be combined with a subsequent frequency job and this can be followed by a subsequent higher-level single-point energy job using another QM-program.
+For example, a geometry optimization of a structure in on QM-program can easily be combined with a subsequent frequency job and this can be followed by a subsequent higher-level single-point energy job using another QM-program even.

-Simple for-loops can also be created to run multiple jobs with slightly different parameters.
+Simple for-loops can also be created to run multiple jobs with slightly different parameters (different theory level, different geometry etc.).

 ##############################################################################
 Example: Running multiple single-point energies with different functionals